MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/html.md

 ## Button

 Add a strong call to action with a button.
-Useful for an external link.
+Useful for an external link or a button to Get Started or Downloaded.

+_Note: The `button` element will not render in plain markdown but it does work on static sites_.

-Example with a link.
+Example below, with a link.

 **Code:**